tsheeran1/Inst-RPI-in-VirtualBox-Mac/home assistant docker start.md

 Run this to run the docker container for home-assistant

-<pre><code>$ sudo docker run -d --name home-assistant --device /dev/ttyACM0:/dev/zwave \
+<pre><code>$ sudo docker run -d --name home-assistant -u 0 -p 8123:8123 --device /dev/ttyACM0:/dev/zwave \
-> -v /home/tom/haconfig:/config -v /etc/localtime:/etc/localtime:ro --net=host \
+> -v /home/tom/haconfig:/config -v /etc/localtime:/etc/localtime:ro \
-homeassistant/home-assistant
+> homeassistant/home-assistant
 </code></pre>

 You need to stop the home-assistant container and then start the ozwcp container.
 Apparently they cannot run at the same time (perhaps because they both are accessing the same zwcfg_xxxxxxxxxx.xml file